Learning Visual Robotic Control Efficiently with Contrastive Pre-training and Data Augmentation: Experimental Evaluation

-{\bf Tasks:} For the main results shown in Table~\ref{tab:robot_time_SR}, we evaluate FERM on six robotic manipulation tasks - reaching an object, picking up a block, moving a block to a target destination, pulling a large deformable object, flipping a switch, and opening a drawer.
-The block manipulation tasks (reach, pickup, move) are real-world versions of tasks from the OpenAI Gym Fetch suite \cite{openaigym}.
+{\bf Environments:} We evaluate \coder on six real-robotic manipulation tasks - reaching an object, picking up a block, moving a block to a target destination, pulling a large deformable object, flipping a switch, and opening a drawer.
+The block manipulation tasks (reach, pickup, move) are real-world adaptations of tasks from the OpenAI Gym Fetch suite \cite{openaigym}.
+We utilize these three OpenAI gym environments for simulated environment experiments.
 Since our method uses demonstrations, we include pull, which has been used in prior work on imitation learning \cite{rahmatizadeh2017vision, FlorenceMT20SSCVisuomotor2020}.
-Flipping a switch is included as it demands high precision, while drawer opening is a common task in existing simulated robotic benchmarks \cite{metaworld} .
-Details of task setup are provided in Section \ref{sec:task_details_short}.
+Flipping a switch is included as it demands precision, while drawer opening is a common task in existing simulated robotic benchmarks \cite{metaworld}.

+{\bf Baselines:} We compare \ferm to RAD~\cite{laskin_lee2020rad}, a leading supervised RL algorithm in simulated environments, and behavior cloning for our main results in Fig.~\ref{fig:main_res_bp}.
+In the ablations section, we investigate each individual component of \fermNoSpace.
+We investigate the contribution of each component of the \ferm algorithm by removing one component - demonstrations, contrastive pre-training, or data augmentation - while keeping others fixed.